-So I took action and moved myself out to Bondi Beach and as a result was much happier.
+Instead of feeling sorry for myself, I took action and moved myself out to Bondi Beach and as a result was much happier immediately.
 I realized I didn’t want to trade one city for another, but craved a different experience.
-At the end of September and early October, Bondi was great and not yet over crowded with tourists, but as the “summer” approaches it will be more crowded so I also don’t love that.
+At the end of September and early October, Bondi was great and not yet over crowded with tourists, but as the “summer” months approach it will be more crowded so I also don’t love that.
 I really like Bondi because you can be on a beautiful beach or take a 20 minute transit ride into the heart of the city.
 Seriously, the best of both worlds.
 Being closer to the beach I began to appreciate Sydney.
 Here are some of my favorite things to do and see are in the Sydney area:

 - Coogee to Bondi Coastal Walk – This is a classic “must do” at least once in Sydney.
 I recommend starting in Coogee and walking to Bondi and stopping for a coffee or drink afterwards.

-- State Library of NSW – admittance to the library is free and upstairs there are a few art exhibits.
+- State Library of NSW – admittance to the library is free and upstairs there are a few very interesting art/informational exhibits.

 - Sydney Opera House – seeing the Opera House is impressive.
 There are tours of the interior, shows that are on nightly, or bars and restaurants on the harbor with the iconic view.
 A lot of options to get your culture on and take some pictures.

 - Going anywhere on Sundays (especially longer trips like the Blue Mountains or the Ferry to Manly) – travel anywhere on Sundays is capped at $2.80.